anagarona/anagarona.github.io/_pages/about.md

 ---
 permalink: /
-title: "Ana Garoña Delgado, PhD"
+title: "Molecular and Cell Biologist | Quantitative Biological Research"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-Molecular and Cell Biologist | Quantitative Biological Research

 I am a **molecular and cell biologist** with **9+ years of research experience** spanning genetics, genomics, cell biology, microbiology, and evolutionary biology.
 My research combines **experimental biology with quantitative and computational approaches**, including genomic data analysis in **Python and R**.